filippogambarota/vwm_moebius_csa/index.md

 This repository contains all files related to my research project about Visual Working Memory functions in Moebius Patients.

 This work was presented during the [Cognitive Science Arena](https://cogsci.unibz.it/), Brixen (BZ, Italy), February 7-8th, 2020.
+This is the [online version of the poster](reporting/poster/VMW_Moebius_Poster.html)

 ## Data